 - We made the use of the ten storage pockets in-between the sleeping compartments – to hold torches, phones, socks etc

 - Although we didn’t need them this time, the doors to the bedroom has an extra layer of mesh for use in the Summertime

 - There is also a cable entry point at onside

-Classed as a budget tent it provided everything we needed for a weekend away and the fact that it is so easy to pitch makes this for me.
-Its definitely has made me feel more comfortable about going camping and I am sure we will be using it a lot more before the Summer is out.
+Classed as a budget tent it provided everything we needed for a weekend away.
+The fact that it is so easy to pitch makes this for me.
+Its definitely has made me feel more comfortable about going camping.
+I am sure we will be using it a lot more before the Summer is out.
 To demonstrate how easy it is Black challenged us to put it up as a family.
-It was meant to be five of us, but mOnkey got bored and my mum decided to keep him entertained.
-So with two people who have not pitched tents for a considerable number of years we managed to do it in just under eighteen minutes!
+It was meant to be five of us, but monkey got bored and my mum decided to keep him entertained.
+So with two people who have not pitched tents for a considerable number of years.
+We managed to do it in just under eighteen minutes!
 Video below…. (watch the camera topple over at the end some little person suddenly appear!)

 Blacks have a full range of tents to suit any budget on their website.

 If you’ve liked this post please follow me on my social media channels: